hoehermann/purple-gowhatsapp/README.md

 * `PURPLE_GOWHATSAPP_DATABASE_DIALECT`
   * `sqlite3` (default)
     File-based sqlite3 database.
-Not recommended for multi-account-applications (e.g. spectrum or bitlbee).
+Not recommended for multi-account-applications (e.g. spectrum or bitlbee) due to a [limitation in the driver](https://github.com/mattn/go-sqlite3/issues/209).
     The file-system (see addess option) must support locking and be responsive.
 Network shares (especially SMB) **do not work**.
   * `mysql` MySQL
   * `pgx` PostgreSQL